 THE FINISHED PRODUCT

 Eyes and Lips done you need to start the contouring and foundation which is much easier.

 Once you have finished with your eyes and lips done to perfection you need to look and contouring and crossdresser foundation.

 Beard cover is the next step you need to get right unless you have done laser or electrolysis.
 Max Factor makes a Pan Stick which comes in many shades and does a good job.

 If you don’t need beard cover and just use a regular foundation start by using a makeup primer like Cinema Secrets.
 It fills in the pores and gives your face a soft smooth surface.

 I am a firm believer in MAC Cosmetics because of the pigment content and the excellent coverage I get with them.
-After applying the primer I use the MAC NW25 Pro Longwear liquid foundation for most of my face and pressed powder NW35, NW 40 or NW45 depending on the season for the contour.
+After years of using the MAC NW25 Pro Longwear liquid foundation for most of my face I discovered MAC Face AND Body for a hydrating base foundation.

 I use the contouring process to change the shape of my face giving it a more feminine oval shape.